Strangler figs start as epiphytes, eventually killing their host trees through constriction.

 Ivan Mosiev, Solution Architect at AltexSoft

-The full rewrite also comes with certain drawbacks.
+The full rewrite also has certain drawbacks.

 Risk of disruptions.
 During the transition, the existing system may be taken offline to switch over to the new platform.
 Even brief periods of downtime can impact business operations and customer satisfaction.
 Another possible issue here is data migration.
 For example, some customer orders and transaction history on an eCommerce platform might get lost or incorrectly transferred.